chapel-lang/chapel/doc/rst/technotes/libraries.rst

 To create a Fortran compatible module in addition to the normally generated library and header, add ``--library-fortran`` to the compilation.
 This will create a Fortran module containing declarations for each Chapel function declared with ``export``.
-This module can be used from Fortran in order make the functions exported from Chapel available.
+This module can be used from Fortran in order to make the functions exported from Chapel available.
 At present, the generated module only handles basic types for function arguments and return types, and the compiler will emit warnings for any types it is unable to handle properly.